Aviation Week and Space Technology: The Industry’s Paper of Record

 The Beginnings of Aviation Week

-Founded in 1916 – just thirteen years after the Wright brothers’ first flight – Aviation Week started as a weekly publication covering the emerging field of aviation.
-The early 20th century saw aircraft evolve from fragile curiosities to military weapons to commercial vehicles, and the magazine documented each transformation.
+Founded in 1916 — just thirteen years after the Wright brothers’ first flight at Kitty Hawk — Aviation Week started as a weekly publication covering the emerging field of aviation.
+The early 20th century saw aircraft evolve from fragile curiosities to military weapons to commercial vehicles, and the magazine documented each transformation in real time.

 Probably should have led with this, honestly: Aviation Week has published continuously for over a century.
 Very few industry publications can claim that kind of longevity.
 The magazine has covered every major development in aerospace history, from early aviation pioneers through two world wars, the jet age, the space race, and into the current era of commercial space travel.